ratpack/ratpack/ratpack-manual/src/content/chapters/32-rxjava.md

 # RxJava

-> Note: The version of `ratpack-rx` module which provided integration against RxJava 1.x has been deprecated as of Ratpack 1.7.0 and will be removed in Ratpack 2.0.
-Users should upgrade to the `ratpack-rx2` module.
-This documentation has been update to reference the
-  RxJava 2.x integrations as of 1.7.0.

 The excellent [RxJava](https://github.com/Netflix/RxJava) can be used in Ratpack applications to elegantly compose asynchronous operations.

-The `ratpack-rx2` JAR provides the [`RxRatpack`](api/ratpack/rx2/RxRatpack.html) class that provides static methods for adapting Ratpack promises to [RxJava's Observable](https://github.com/Netflix/RxJava/wiki/Observable).
+The `ratpack-rx2` module provides the [`RxRatpack`](api/ratpack/rx2/RxRatpack.html) class that provides static methods for adapting Ratpack promises to [RxJava's Observable](https://github.com/Netflix/RxJava/wiki/Observable).

 The `ratpack-rx2` module as of @ratpack-version@ is built against (and depends on) RxJava @versions-rxjava2@.